facet-tech/api/README.md

 Setup Tomcat server for locally debugging the https://github.com/facets-io/my-website-facets.io.
 Use Intellij's Artifact plugin and run it through the Tomcat debugger.
 Change the `hosts` file to map localhost with an example domain i.e.: `127.0.0.1 example-website.facet.run`.

+# Timestamp

+Timestamp is declared in UTC, using the ISO 8601 (`time.RFC3339`) format.